JesseGalef/Portfolio/Bayesian_Inference_pymc3_NFL_kickers/README.md

 The pymc3 library makes this easy - incorporating distributions of the prior's parameters that produce the rookie data, and distributions of possible Stover & Cundiff accuracies that produce the results.
 It converges on the best distributions one step at a time, taking values and updating the distributions tens of thousands of times based on how well they explained our observations.

+---

 By the end, we have probability distributions we can compare.
 Stover's a known quantity, with a narrow range of accuracies - our 95% credible interval indicates that we think his accuracy is likely to be between 81.3% and 91.8%.
-Cundiff is a bit more of a mystery - his 20 kicks make us think his accuracy is 95% likely to be between 74.1% and 94.4%.
+Cundiff is a bit more of a mystery - his 20 kicks make us think his accuracy is likely to be between 74.1% and 94.4%.

 ![alt text](assets/AccuracyProbabilityDistributions.png "Kicker Accuracy Probability Distributions")

 Because these are bayesian probability distributions of how likely we think different accuracies are, we can answer our 3 questions directly.

+**A) General Manager's Question: How likely is Cundiff to be more accurate than Stover?**

-A) 61.7% of the probability distribution has Stover's accuracy higher than Cundiff's.
+61.7% of the probability distribution has Stover's accuracy higher than Cundiff's.

 ![alt text](assets/deltaDistribution_0.png "Kicker Accuracy Probability Distributions")

+**B) Stover's Agent's Claim: How likely is Stover to be at least 2% more accurate than Cundiff?**

-B) Stover's accuracy was .02 higher than Cundiff's in 47.5% of the probability distribution - his agent was incorrect.
+Stover's accuracy was .02 higher than Cundiff's in 47.5% of the probability distribution - his agent was incorrect.

 ![alt text](assets/deltaDistribution_02.png "Kicker Accuracy Probability Distributions")

+**C) Cundiff's Agent's Claim: If having an accuracy of over 92% counts as great, how much more likely is Cundiff to be a 'great' kicker compared to Stover?**

-C) 1.8% of Stover's Accuracy Probability Distribution was over .92, compared to 10.5% of Cundiff's, making Cundiff almost 6 times more likely to be a 'great' kicker.
+1.8% of Stover's Accuracy Probability Distribution was over .92, compared to 10.5% of Cundiff's, making Cundiff almost 6 times more likely to be a 'great' kicker.
 Stover is a known quantity, and while it's very likely he's good, he's unlikely to be great.

 ![alt text](assets/AccuracyProbabilityDistributions_92.png "Kicker Accuracy Probability Distributions")